Tokyo Disneyland castle illuminated at night with visitors walking along Main Street

 Is Disney Premier Access worth it at Tokyo Disneyland?

 Yes, for most visitors during peak season.
 Paying ¥1,500-2,500 per ride saves 60-90 minutes of queue time per attraction.
-On our October 2024 visit, spending ¥6,000 on three DPAs saved approximately 4 hours of standing in line — time we used to ride 3 additional attractions and eat a proper sit-down lunch.
+A typical weekend visitor spending ¥6,000 on three DPAs saves roughly 4 hours of standing in line — time that can be used to ride 3 additional attractions and have a proper sit-down lunch.
 On quiet weekdays (January-February), standby waits drop to 20-40 minutes and DPA becomes less necessary.

 What is the difference between Premier Access and Standby Pass?